Water Saving Irrigation: 2026 Guide for West Texas Homes

 How often should I get my sprinkler system checked?

-It’s a good practice to have your system professionally inspected at least once a year, typically in the spring.
+It is a good practice to have your system professionally inspected at least once a year, typically in the spring.
 A professional can spot hidden leaks, adjust heads for optimal coverage, and program your controller for the upcoming season.
-For peace of mind, consider a maintenance plan like those offered by M&M Sprinklers.
+For peace of mind, consider a maintenance plan from M&M Sprinklers.

 What is the best time to water my lawn in West Texas?